-The learning objectives of this module are to become familiar with the various indicators for domestic violence, their related risks and to be sensitised to them.
+The learning objectives of this module are to become familiar with the various indicators of domestic violence as well as their related risks and to be sensitised to them.

 The following are indicators associated with victims of domestic violence.
 Please note that none or all of these might be present and be indicators of other issues.
-Some victims also give hints in conversations and their behaviour can also be revealing.
-Victims are therefore dependent on being listened to, one being persistent and asking for signs and clues.
-This is where using these indicators as a guide can complement the practice of asking directly.
+Some victims also give hints in conversations, and their behaviour can also be revealing.
+Victims are therefore dependent on being listened to, on someone being persistent and asking for signs and clues.
+Using these indicators as a guide can complement the practice of asking directly.

 - Unexplained bruising and other injuries

 - Injuries sustained do not fit the history given

 - Bite marks, unusual burns

 - Injuries on parts of the body hidden from view (including breasts, abdomen and/or genitals), especially if pregnant